 The lower the number, the higher the acid.

 Tooth enamel begins to dissolve at a pH of 5.3)

 So, the acids that we consume temporarily soften the tooth’s surface.
-Under normal circumstances your saliva will neutralize the acids.
+Under normal circumstances, your saliva will neutralize the acids.
 However, if you consume acidic beverages frequently, your teeth don’t have a chance to recover.
-As a matter of fact, the worst thing you can do after you drink a coke is to brush your teeth, because in its weakened state, tooth enamel is much more susceptible to toothbrush abrasion!
+As a matter of fact, the worst thing you can do after you drink a Coke is to brush your teeth because, in its weakened state, your tooth enamel is much more susceptible to toothbrush abrasion!

 - Swallow quickly when you drink highly acidic beverages

 - Do not swish the beverage around in your mouth

 - Use a straw to push the beverage to the back of your mouth